Our Board comprises a maximum of nine persons, at least three of whom must be public housing tenants.

 Our staff are motivated, qualified and passionate about working with public housing tenants.
-We are determined to help tenants with issue resolution, connecting with their communities and participating in decisions about public housing.
+We are determined to help tenants resolve issues, connect with their communities and be heard on issues relating to their housing.

 Margaret Guthrie – Chairperson

-I have lived in public housing for about 14 years and have been involved with the Victorian Public Tenants Association for most of that time.
+Margaret has lived in public housing for around 15 years and has been involved with the Victorian Public Tenants Association for most of that time.

 Nina Xie – Treasurer

-Having served as the Finance and Administrative Officer for the Victorian Public Tenants Association for more than 3 years, I am constantly moved and inspired by working with a great team who are committed to bettering other people’s lives.
+Nina previously served as the Finance and Administrative Officer for the VPTA for more than three years and is passionate about bettering people’s lives.

-I believe that the success of a welfare system, such as we have in Victoria, lies in the hearts of those who love and care for people in need.
-In the VPTA, I see such spirits embodied through the way we present and advocate as the voice of public housing tenants, and through the development of practical and effective solutions that are aimed at improving the management of the public housing system.
+Nina believes that the success of a welfare system lies in the hearts of those who love and care for people in need.
+In the VPTA, she sees such spirits embodied through the way the team present and advocate for public housing tenants, and through the development of practical and effective solutions that are aimed at improving the management of public housing.

-In the next 5-10 years, I see the provision of public housing as an essential underpinning of the social welfare system because of the increasing demand for affordable housing; I am certain that the VPTA has a bigger role to play as we build stronger networks and constructively engage with government.
-It is both exciting and personally rewarding to be part of this endeavour.
+In the next 5-10 years, Nina sees the provision of public housing as essential to the social welfare system, as the demand for affordable housing increases.
+She is certain that the VPTA has a bigger role to play in this process, and is excited to be part of the team.

 Mark Feenane – Executive Officer and Board Secretary

-I joined the VPTA in 2012 to make a difference to people living in and needing public housing and to have a constructive and influential voice with Government decision makers and Housing Office staff.
+Mark joined the VPTA in 2012 to make a difference to people needing and living in public housing, and to have a constructive and influential voice with decision makers and Housing Office staff.

-There are many things that could be done to improve the Public Housing system to keep it as a viable, essential service and an important safeguard for those with no other housing option.
-Having a safe and secure place to call home is important.
+Mark believes there are many things that could be done to improve the public housing system to keep it as a viable, essential service, as well as an important safeguard for those with no other housing options.

-A proper functioning public housing system must keep pace with the changing needs of the community and co-exist with other models of affordable social housing.
-We need to encourage Government to sponsor responsible home ownership schemes for those on lower incomes to help take the pressure off public housing.
-Public housing is imperative.
+In his advocacy work at the VPTA, Mark emphasises that a proper functioning public housing system must keep pace with the changing needs of the community and co-exist with other models of affordable social housing.

-I joined the VPTA to help improve Public Housing in Victoria.
+Michael joined the VPTA team to improve public housing in Victoria.

 Daniel Jordan JP

-Formerly Executive Officer of Monash University Gippsland Student Union with a reporting line to a governing Board, and responsibility for up to 5 direct reports, 50 staff, 150 volunteers and managing a $2 million annual turnover.
+Previously, Daniel has also been an Executive Officer of Monash University Gippsland’s Student Union, which reported to a Board and was responsible for 50 staff, 150 volunteers and a $2 million annual turnover.

-I have worked in the not for profit housing sector for over 20 years in the UK and Australia.
+Roberta has worked in the housing sector for over 20 years, both in Australia and the UK.

-Originally from Northern Ireland, I relocated to in 2009 and am the General Manager – Housing Services for the Housing Choices Australia Group.
-I am currently Deputy Chair of Community Housing Federation Victoria and an Alumna of Leadership Victoria.
+Originally from Northern Ireland, she moved to Australia in 2009 and is now the General Manager of Housing Services for the Housing Choices Australia Group.
+She is also currently the Deputy Chair of Community Housing Industry Association Victoria (CHIAVic) and an Alumna of Leadership Victoria.

-I have an extensive background including housing management, asset management, strategic planning, neighbourhood renewal and community engagement.
+Roberta has an extensive background in housing management, asset management, strategic planning and community engagement.

 David Hand – Office Administraton & Finance